Removing Smoke Odor from Car Interior

 Coffee Grounds

-Instead of smelling smoke on your morning drive, please your nostrils with the aroma of coffee.
-Place a bowl of coffee grounds in your car with the windows closed and the interior will be overpowered by the smell of your favorite morning mocha.
+Instead of smelling smoke on your morning drive, fill your nostrils with the aroma of coffee.
+Place a bowl of coffee grounds in your car with the windows closed, and the smell of your favorite morning mocha will overpower the interior.
 The smoke scent will be gone in a matter of a few hours.

 Baking Soda

-When simply vacuuming isn’t enough, sprinkling baking soda on the carpet and upholstery may help.
+When vacuuming alone isn’t enough, sprinkling baking soda on the carpet and upholstery may help.
 Leave it for an hour before vacuuming.
 The baking soda can help absorb odors as you vacuum it up.
-You can also leave an open box of baking soda in the car to help remove the cigarette smell from your car.
+You can also leave an open box of baking soda in the car to help remove the cigarette smell.

 Cinnamon Sticks

 Adding a sweet scent to your car is easy enough with cinnamon sticks.
-First, bring cinnamon in water to a boil, then pour it into a travel mug.
+First, bring cinnamon to a boil in water, then pour it into a travel mug.
 Place the mug inside the car with the windows up until the water is the temperature of the car interior.
 During the winter, you can sit in the car with the heater on for 20-30 minutes while the water cools and the scent fills the car.

 Citrus Peels